radiohe4d/brave-browser-set-default-profile/README.md

 - Save the changes to the file.
 - Restart the service.

-## Increase/decrease the registry check interval
+### Increase/decrease the registry check interval

 You may want to increase or decrease this depending on how much you need to garuntee that links will open in your choosen profile.
 Realistically this entry should only change after Brave does an update, which usually runs once a day.

 - Change the "IntervalSeconds" property to your desired interval.
 - Save the changes to the file.
 - Restart the service.

+### Restart the Service

+For any changes to take effect, you need to restart the service.

+- Search for "Services" in the Windows search bar.
+- Find the ```"BoruSoft - Brave Browser Set Default Profile"``` service.
+- Right click and select "Restart".